synergyjs/synergyjs.org/pages/api.md

-Remember that, because these values are provided by the author of the document, there's no guarantee that any attribute will exist, so you should always provide the necessary defaults via argument destructuring so that your custom element will work (or fail gracefully) without them.
+Remember that, because these values are provided by the author of the document, there's no guarantee as to what you will receive, so you should _always_...

-Always destructure initial props and _never_ spread everything on to your viewmodel.
-Aside from the fact that you'd have no idea which properties you've just added into your viewmodel, none of the properties in the spread object will be reactive to any subsequent changes.
+1. destructure the initial properties to get only the values you want / expect
+2. provide default values to ensure that your custom element still works (or fails gracefully)

+You should _never_ spread the intial props straight into your viewmodel.

 #### Lifecycle Hooks